Ashokpal24/Vendor_management_system/README.md

 #### Description

-Used to register the user
+Used to register the user.

 #### Request